eckertliam/vulpes/prototype/docs/ast_passes.md

 It performs the following steps:

 - Walks the AST and verifies that all names are valid references to symbols.
-- Reports an error if any name is not found in the symbol table.
+- Attaches the symbol of the referenced name to the name node.
+- If the name cannot be resolved, searches the module's `imports` table for the symbol.
+- If the symbol is not found, reports an error.

 Must occur after the Import Linking Pass so that all imported names are available.